 For some reason some songs in your iTunes library are DRM protected.
 If you enable the Kind column on your iTunes Library you see the file type for every song.
 In the example above Nimbus 2000 is a Protected AAC audio file.
-Unfortunately Apple does not allow access to these files from within another app, so it is...
+There's a way to import DRM protected and Apple Music songs into Mapping Tonal Harmony Pro....
 Continue Reading →

 See Music is a complex app that listens to you playing an instrument or singing and then gives you instant note-by-note feedback on your performance In order for See Music to work properly the audio inputs and outputs on your device must be set up correctly.
 See Music work on iPhone, iPad and macOS.
 In...
 Continue Reading →